techunderfive/techunderfive/_posts/category/cloud/2025-06-26-entra-vs-ad.md

        style="max-width: 350px; height: auto; border-radius: 6px;">
 </div>

+Welcome to **TechUnder5**, where tech meets simplicity—fast.
+In today’s post, we’re diving into one of the most important shifts in modern IT infrastructure — understanding the evolution from traditional Active Directory to Microsoft Entra ID.
+Whether you're an IT professional, developer, or just cloud-curious, knowing how Microsoft’s identity solutions have evolved is critical for securing cloud-based environments and managing users in the modern workplace.

+---
 ## What is Traditional Active Directory (AD)?

-**Active Directory (AD)** is Microsoft’s original on-premises identity and access management (IAM) solution, introduced with Windows 2000 Server.
+Let's start with **Active Directory (AD)** which is Microsoft’s original on-premises identity and access management (IAM) solution, introduced with Windows 2000 Server.
 It is widely used in enterprise environments for:

 - Centralized authentication and authorization
 - Managing users, groups, and computers in a domain